Hi, Infidelity: Plot

 Following the events of the previous episode, Veronica confronts Claire Nordhouse (Krista Kalmus) for faking her rape after she publishes a story on it.
-Wallace Fennel and a lawyer are taken in to Dean O’Dell’s (Ed Begley, Jr.) office, where he is caught for cheating on a test.
+Wallace Fennel and his chemical engineering professor are taken in to Dean O’Dell’s (Ed Begley, Jr.) office, where he is brought for cheating on a test.
 Veronica’s criminology paper is praised by her teacher, Hank (Patrick Fabian) leading her to praise him incessantly.
 Harmony Chase (Laura San Giacomo), a former client who asked Keith Mars (Enrico Colantoni) to investigate her possibly adulterous husband, calls him and asks him on a date.
 Tim Foyle (James Jordan), Hank's teaching assistant, tells Veronica that she plagiarized her paper, even though she did not.
 Hank gives her three days to prove that she is innocent.
 Veronica learns that a student named Jeff Ratner accused her.
 Veronica goes to a computer student and ascertains the email address of the person who faked her paper.
 Stosh "Piz" Piznarski invites Veronica bowling, and she invites Parker (Julie Gonzalo) as well.

 Veronica gets caught snooping in the Dean’s office, although she makes up a hasty lie that she was searching for a lost earring, and it diverts his attention.
 Wallace decides not to drop the class on whose test he cheated.
 Veronica proves that the essay hers was supposedly plagiarized from was posted after she turned in her paper; nevertheless, she still wants to find who framed her.
 Parker, Veronica, Piz, and Logan (Jason Dohring) bowl and have fun together.
 When Veronica and Logan get room service, Veronica spots Jeff Ratner and questions him.
 Parker is romantically interested in Piz, and she tasks Veronica with talking to him about her.
 After talking to Mercer Hayes (Ryan Devlin), Parker informs Veronica that she remembers Mercer's cologne from the night of her rape.
 Veronica goes to Sheriff Lamb (Michael Muhney) with this news; Wallace drops basketball to study for the class.
 Veronica runs into Keith at the hotel before learning that the room that belongs to "Rory Finch" is actually Hank, who is having an affair with Mrs. O’Dell.

 On their second date, Harmony suggests that they have sex, but Keith declines the proposal.
 On the way back, Keith’s becomes involved in a traffic collision, but the airbag catches him.
 This traumatic experience makes him go back to Harmony, and they sleep together.
 Veronica talks to Tim Foyle, who made her follow the trail of "Rory Finch" deliberately in order for her to discover the professor’s affair.
 Tim was the professor’s protégé, and he wants Veronica to discover Hank's flaws before she becomes more involved with him.
 Logan runs up to Veronica and tells her that Mercer has been arrested for the rapes on campus, despite the fact that he believes that Mercer is innocent.
 Logan begs Veronica to defend Mercer, as he was with him the night of one of the rapes.
 However, he refuses to tell Veronica what they were doing.